Filing an Appeal in a Civil Case FAQs

 A party to the appeal may not serve papers in person on another party who does not have an attorney.
 Someone else over 18 and not a party to the case must deliver the papers for you and complete the proof of service.
 If a party has an attorney, you may personally serve the attorney.

-How do I file and serve the notice of appeal?
+How do I file and serve the Notice of Appeal?

-Self-represented litigants may file the notice of appeal or any other document in the appeal by personal delivery to the office of the Clerk of the Appellate Courts, or by United States mail:
+Self-represented litigants may file the Notice of Appeal or any other document in the appeal by personal delivery to the office of the Clerk of the Appellate Courts, or by United States mail:

 Clerk of the Appellate Courts